About

 Matthew Sendrey

-Matthew Sendrey is a first-year PhD student in Aerospace Engineering.
+Matthew Sendrey is a second-year PhD candidate in Aerospace Engineering.
 He received his BS from the University of Mount Union where he majored in Mechanical Engineering with minors in Physics, Mathematics, and Computer Science.
 His previous undergraduate research focused on laminar and turbulent flows in Hele-Shaw Cells.
 His research interests include hypersonic flow conditions and high speed propulsion.
 For fun, Matthew plays in two men's soccer leagues, plays golf and volleyball, and is a big baseball fan, his favorite being the Cleveland Guardians.

 Masters Students